IgniteUI/help-topics/topics/02_Controls/igFunnelChart/01_igFunnelChart_Adding.md

 ### <a id="javascript-introduction"></a> Introduction

 This procedure guides you through the steps for adding a funnel chart with basic functionality to a web page.
 The example shows a pure HTML/JavaScript implementation.
-It includes proper Loader configuration for loading all Ignite UI resources needed by the `igFunnelChart` control.
+It includes proper Loader configuration for loading all %%ProductName%% resources needed by the `igFunnelChart` control.

 The procedure instantiates and configures a 325x450-pixel funnel chart with default sort order (highest value on top), weighted slices and straight side lines representing the budget of the departments of a company.
 The data is supplied to the `igFunnelChart` control in the form of a JSON array (configured, too, in the procedure).
 In addition to that basic tuning, the paths, and the visual state of `igFunnelChart`’s labels are configured in order to have descriptive information about the data that is shown.